Azure-Samples/azure-spring-boot-samples/spring-petclinic-microservices/README.md

-# Deploy Spring Microservices using Azure Spring starters for Cosmos DB, Redis, KeyVault
+# Deploy Spring Microservices using Azure Spring starters for Cosmos DB, Redis, Key Vault

 Azure Spring Cloud enables you to easily run a Spring Boot based microservices application on Azure.